TheAcharya/csv2notion-neo/README.md

 ## Background

+Originally, we developed [csv2notion](https://github.com/vzhd1701/csv2notion) to address the lack of advanced importing support for `*.csv` files in [Notion](https://notion.so).
+We took inspiration from [Airtable](https://www.airtable.com)’s [CSV import extension](https://support.airtable.com/docs/csv-import-extension).

-Why was this project created?
+Why was this separate project created?
 Ideally, this repository should not exist.
 Since the original repository is inactive, we have forked and spin-off the project as **CSV2Notion Neo** to maintain compatibility with Notion.
 As Notion changes or updates its backend API periodically, we aim to fix and update the tool in a timely manner.

 ## Installation